 - Costs for assistive devices, such as wheelchairs, canes, and walkers that are needed during recovery

 In cases that involve gross negligence, or where someone intended to harm you or your loved one, you might be entitled to punitive damages, which courts award to punish those who are responsible for such behavior.

 Hire a Skilled Nursing Home Abuse Attorney in Austin

 If you or a loved one has been neglected or abused in a nursing home, you are likely going through a very difficult time.
-If you have been abused, you don't need to fight this alone; there are people on your side, including experienced attorneys who want to help.
+If you have been abused, you don’t need to fight this alone; there are people on your side, including experienced attorneys who want to help.
 If your family member has been abused, don’t blame yourself; you are not responsible for nursing home abuse, and you can hold those who are responsible accountable.
 Hire an Austin-area personal injury attorney who has experience representing victims of nursing home abuse.
-Call the Law Offices of George Salinas today at (512) 851-1004, or contact us online, to schedule your free consultation.
+Call George Salinas Injury Lawyers today at 210-225-0909, or contact us online, to schedule your free consultation.

 ★ ★ ★ ★ ★